-The general approach for evaluating river mechanics response in the system was to leverage the period of record (POR) flow and stage output from the quantitative hydroregulation planning models (see Appendix B) across the study area as inputs to a suite of qualitative hydraulic and geomorphic metrics.
-Discrete metrics were developed for the storage projects as well as run-of-river reservoirs and free-flowing reaches as detailed in sections 1.3 and 1.4 below.
+The general approach for evaluating river mechanics response in the system was to leverage the period of record (POR) flow and stage output from the quantitative hydroregulation planning models (Appendix B, Hydrologic Processes Technical Information) across the study area as inputs to a suite of qualitative hydraulic and geomorphic metrics.
+Discrete metrics were developed for the storage projects as well as run-of-river reservoirs and free-flowing reaches as detailed in sections 1.3, Storage Project Metrics and 1.4, Run-of-River and Free-Flowing Reaches Metrics below.
 Metrics were limited to evaluating annualized effects across the period of record.
 Results by season are not presented, but seasonal variations in flow and reservoir storage were incorporated when calculating annualized values of metrics.
-In addition, because the metrics directly leveraged the hydroregulation planning models, they are subject to the baseline limitations and caveats of those models, including real-time management deviations, sub-daily variability resulting from power operations, and other irregular events such as equipment servicing, and fisheries demands (see Appendix B).
+In addition, because the metrics directly leveraged the hydroregulation planning models, they are subject to the baseline limitations and caveats of those models, including real-time management deviations, sub-daily variability resulting from power operations, and other irregular events such as equipment servicing, and fisheries demands (Appendix B, Hydrologic Processes Technical Information).
 The effects of projected climate change on river mechanics and geomorphology are also discussed.